The Mirage of Prosperity: When Wealth Diminishes Happiness

 For example, overconfidence can lead investors to underestimate risks, believing they can outsmart the market.
 This was evident during the subprime mortgage crisis, where complex financial instruments were trusted without fully understanding their implications.
 When the market turned, the overconfidence resulted in staggering losses.

-Loss aversion, the tendency to prefer avoiding losses over acquiring gains, can also exacerbate the paradox.
-Investors might hold onto losing positions in the hope of a rebound, further entrenching their losses.
-Recognizing these biases is crucial for making rational investment decisions that align with long-term goals.
+Loss aversion, the tendency to avoid losses over acquiring gains, can also exacerbate the paradox.
+Investors might hold onto losing positions, hoping for a rebound, further entrenching their losses.
+Recognizing these biases is crucial for rational investment decisions aligning with long-term goals.

 Technical Analysis: Reading the Unspoken Signals

-Technical analysis provides tools to interpret market behavior by examining patterns and indicators.
+Technical analysis provides tools to interpret market behaviour by examining patterns and indicators.
 While it doesn’t predict the future with certainty, it can highlight trends and potential turning points.
-During times of rampant optimism, technical indicators like the Relative Strength Index (RSI) or moving averages may signal overbought conditions, suggesting a possible reversal.
+During rampant optimism, technical indicators like the Relative Strength Index (RSI) or moving averages may signal overbought conditions, suggesting a possible reversal.

 Savvy investors use these signals to make strategic decisions.
 Instead of joining the crowd, they might secure profits before a downturn by selling or hedging their positions.
 This approach requires discipline and the ability to act contrary to prevailing market sentiment, embodying the contrarian mindset that often leads to success.